 If we are none of these, then what makes us truly significant?

-Any meanings we interpret are more a reflection of who we are, how we see ourselves, than a definite truth about the world.
+Any meanings we interpret are more a reflection of who we are, how we see ourselves, than a definite, absolute truth about the world.
 And yet, we know the truth is out there (sorry X-files fans), though failure to attain it should not deter our aspirations, it should spur us onwards.
-They say beauty is truth, truth is beauty, what is a life without it?
+They say beauty is truth, truth is beauty.
+What is a life without it?